KlausPopp/Moddy/_sources/detailed/coresim.rst.txt

 	class simPart(simBaseElement):
 	    """Simulator block"""
-	    def __init__(self, sim, objName, parentObj = None ):
+	    def __init__(self, sim, objName, parentObj = None, elems=None ):
 			'''
 			The parameters are:
 			:param sim: The simulator instance
 			:param objName: The name of the part (for example "engine")
 			:param parentObj: The parent part (for example the "car" if the current part is "engine").
 			 If this parameter is omitted, "no parent", i.e. top level part is assumed.
+			:param dict elems: A dictionary with elements (ports and timers) to create, e.g. ``{ 'in': 'inPort1', 'out': ['outPort1', 'outPort2'], 'tmr' : 'timer1' }
 			'''

 Example: